Chapter 18 : For Better or Worse

 It wasn't as if she missed him.

 "We ought to go see Potterpuff or something, down in the lockers."
-Scorpius scratched the back of his neck the way he always did when he proposed something unexpected.
+Scorpius scratched the back of his neck.
 "Since he's scrubbing them for us."

 "If Hooch is there, we should try to get him to reserve Seeker, if not Seeker," Bea said on their way outside.
 She squinted up at the bright clouds, imagining them surrounded by Quidditch players.
 "I hear the current one doesn't want to play much anyway."